pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 cd $PRYV_CONF_ROOT
 ```

 ## Run the initialisation scripts

-The configuration leader is run on the reg-master machine, also called leader machine, this is where you should setup the platform.
+By default, the configuration leader runs on the `reg-master` machine, thus called the leader machine; this is where the platform is setup.

 Run the `init-leader` script which generates the initial `config-leader/conf/platform.yml` and `config-leader/conf/config-leader.json` files from their respective templates.

 Perform the same for followers by running `init-follower`.

 ## Platform setup

 On the leader machine, define the platform-specific variables in `${PRYV_CONF_ROOT}/config-leader/conf/platform.yml`.
 The leader service will replace them in the template configuration files located in the `${PRYV_CONF_ROOT}/config-leader/data/` folder when run.

 ## System keys

 The configuration contains some system keys that are used between Pryv.io services.
 You will find them in th `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json` file, in a property called `internals`.
 You need to replace each `REPLACE_ME` occurence with a strong key of random characters.
 We recommend using a string of alphanumeric characters of length between 20 and 50.

 ## Leader-follower keys

 For each follower service, you must define a secret for it to authentify when fetching its configuration from the leader service.

-In the Leader service configuration file `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json`, you will find a map called `followers` with the each follower's secret set as key and its `url` and `role` set as values as shown below:
+In the leader service configuration file `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json`, you will find a map called `followers` with the each follower's secret set as key and its `url` and `role` set as values as shown below:

 ```json
     "followers": {